 Guideline Example MBOs used in a relation- ship must belong to the same Synchronization group MBOs in a relationship need to share the same synchronization characteristics for proper synchronization of all MBOs within the relationship, therefore verify that all MBOs are in the same synchronization group.
 By default, all MBOs in a relationship are assigned to the same cache group You can assign different cache groups to MBOs within a relationship, however, doing so generates a warning message.
 You may want to, for example, separate cache groups with different cache policies for a sales MBO, which changes frequently, that has a relationship with the catalog MBO, which changes infrequently.
-Unwired WorkSpace does not support Circular relationships Do not create circular relationships that work from parent-to-child then, even- tually, back to the parent.
-For example: A relationship that includes three MBOs: A, B, and C, where A>B>A is not supported.
-Composite relationship behavior If a parent MBO's primary key is auto-incremental and you want to perform multi-level insert operations, then the relationship must be composite.
-Otherwise the child MBO can only be created on an existing parent MBO.
+SAP Mobile WorkSpace does not support Circular relationships Do not create circular relationships that work from parent-to-child then, even- tually, back to the parent.
+For example: A relationship that includes three MBOs: A, B, and C, where A > B > C > A is not supported.

+Guideline Example Guideline Composite relationship (composite graph) behav- ior A child object refers to its parent via a foreign key reference from the child to a primary key value in the parent.
+When modeling your relationships, choose load parameters carefully to load children based on which parents are in the cache, so that foreign key references can always be resolved.
+At runtime SAP Mobile Server must be able to resolve foreign key references.
+A poorly modeled relationship could have MBO instances pointed to by foreign keys that have not been loaded into the cache.
+Examples include: A composite parent that hasn't been loaded which results in the child not being inserted into the cache because composite orphans are not allowed - a child MBO can have multiple parents (many to one), but only one parent can have a composite relationship to the child: In a composite relationship, when one child MBO does not have a synchronization parameter, and has multiple parents, each of which has a synchronization parameter, the child inherits synchronization behavior from both of the parents.
+If a composite relationship does not exist, SAP Mobile WorkSpace randomly selects a parent through which the child synchronizes.
+SAP recommends that you define one parent MBO as the composite parent to avoid unintended behavior.
+For example: There are two one-to-many relationships: A<>C. Both MBOs A and B have a synchronization parameter while MBO C has none.
+In this case, one of the relationship should be a composite.
+An MBO modeling error where the relationship points to a nonexistent parent MBO, which could indicate that the MBO is a child in two separate relationships (one composite and one non-composite) and load parameters are improperly configured: Serious performance and data integrity issues may ensue.
+Consider modifying/re-sequencing cache definitions and/or load queries to ensure relationship integrity in the cache.
+If a parent MBO's primary key is auto-incremental and you want to perform multi-level insert operations, then the relationship must be composite.
+Oth- erwise the child MBO can only be created on an existing parent MBO.
 When Composite is selected, all child operations are performed through the parent.
-Foreign key attributes are updated automatically when setting a related parent/child object.
-Do not directly update the child's attribute (row) identified by the foreign key.
-Multi-level insert (MLI) operations require composite relationships.
-A child MBO can have multiple parents (many to one), but only one parent can have a composite relationship to the child.
-In a composite relationship, when one child MBO does not have a synchronization parameter, and has multiple parents, each of which has a synchronization parameter, the child inherits synchronization behavior from both of the parents.
-If a composite relationship does not exist, Unwired WorkSpace randomly selects a parent through which the child synchronizes.
-Sybase recommends that you define one parent MBO as the composite parent to avoid unintended behavior.
-For example: There are two one-to-many relationships: A<>>C and B<>>C. Both MBOs A and B have a synchronization parameter while MBO C has none.
-In this case, one of the relationships should be a composite.